Holidays in Hanoi Reveal Unexpected Pleasures

 -an altar adorned with a statue of Confucius and four of his disciples and

 -the House of Ceremonies in the fourth courtyard.

 Hanoi Business Class Flights Reveal Superb Ho Chi Minh Sites

 Three sites in Hanoi highlight one of the most important figures in Vietnamese history: Ho Chi Minh.

-The city’s devotion to Ho Chi Minh is apparent to travelers as soon as their their first class flights land.
+The city’s devotion to Ho Chi Minh is apparent to travelers as soon as their their business class flights land.
 The deceased leader has attained almost cult-like acclaim for his role in reunifying the country.
 Travelers and locals can pay their respects to the venerable leader at the imposing Ho Chi Minh Mausoleum.
 It’s poetically located in Ba Dinh Square, where the leader read the country’s Declaration of Independence in 1945.

 2. Outside the mausoleum, visitors can view the leader’s residential complex.
 Many of the rooms are kept exactly as he left them at his death in 1969.
 These Ho Chi Minh “vestiges” are part of the Presidential Palace complex.

 3. A captivating showcase of the leader’s life is found next to the mausoleum at Ho Chi Minh Museum.
 The museum displays an interesting and unusual array of exhibits, particularly on the upper level.